 Mpho Kobane is the corewriter in the mountainside crew working with the Boyles C6C.
 Like his fellow crew members in the valley, he is part of a group of dedicated drillers.
 Apart from making sure that the drill rig is doing what it is meant to do, a corewriter also handles the core samples retrieved from the ground below.

 Mpho places the samples in specially designed boxes and labels them to keep track of their progress and to make analysis easier for the geologist.

 So, what does the Boyles C6C have in common with the Klipspringer, the mountain climbing antelope of South Africa?
-Well, the inclination of the hill leading up to what is now the mountainside drill site, was measured to an average of 27°.
+The inclination of the hill leading up to what is now the mountainside drill site was measured to an average of 27°.
 At its steepest section it was measured to 29°.
 Thanks to its strong tramming performance, the Boyles C6C made it up the hill on its own.